HappyPathway/git-auth/README.md

 3. **App ID issues**: If you're not using the default App ID, make sure to provide the correct `github_app_id`
 4. **Time synchronization errors**: Check for significant time differences between your runner and GitHub server
 5. **SSL/TLS errors**: Ensure proper CA certificates are available (export REQUESTS_CA_BUNDLE if needed)
+6. **Installation errors**:
+   - Verify the app is properly installed on the target repository
+   - Check if the installation ID matches the repository's installation
+   - Ensure the private key hasn't expired
+   - Confirm the app has the required permissions

 ## Debug Mode